raul23/nlp/README.rst

 `:star:`

    - The running time is based on the `eight Wikipedia texts tested <#texts-used-for-testing-detect-lang-py>`_ (70 words per text on average)
-   - Methods 2 and 5 have an **overhead** when startng the language classification.
+   - Methods 2 and 5 have an **overhead** when starting the language classification.
 Method 3 also has an overhead but it is less noticeable.

      - Method 2 has an overhead of about 2.6 seconds